Mirical-Williams-Causton/csci3055u-project-template/README.md

 The style of programming supported by the Swift programming language is **procedural** programming.
 However, it contains a lot of features that enable the developer to apply functional principles during development.

 ### The ability to perform meta-programming
-macros is supported by the Swift programming language.
+Macros is supported by the Swift programming language.

 ### Symbol resolution and its support for closure
 Closures in Swift are similar to blocks in C and Objective-C and to lambdas in other programming languages.
 There are three closure forms: global functions (have a name and cannot capture values), nested functions (have a name and can capture values from their enclosing function), and closure expressions (unnamed and can capture values from their surrounding context).